 Possible Limitations on Slip and Fall Cases

 Even though it may appear clear that a property owner was negligent in allowing a fall to occur, it may still be difficult to obtain fair compensation following an injury.
 One potential complication in these cases is the statute of limitations, which is the time limit following the fall for a person to demand payments in court.
 Under California Code of Civil Procedure § 335.1, this limit is two years from the date of the fall.
+If someone tries to pursue compensation more than two years after their fall, a local court would likely bar their claim, even if the evidence is overwhelmingly in their favor and they could have succeeded on the merits of their claim.

 Let a Slip and Fall Attorney in San Bernardino Protect Your Rights After a Fall